crossplane/crossplane/design/one-pager-change-logs.md

 * Crossplane change logs take away any guesswork as to what changes Crossplane made, as opposed to trying to use indirect means like cloud identity, HTTP user agents, or other means to identify Crossplane changes being performed.

+### After Operation State Collection

+We explored the option of capturing the full state of the resource both **before** and **after** the operation is performed.
+We decided against also collecting the "after" state because:

+* The full state of the resource from before the operation is performed has both `spec.forProvider` desired state and `status.atProvider` observed state.
+The observed state is very up to date with the external system because each reconciliation makes a `Observe()` call.
+Therefore the desired vs. observed state is effective to determine why a change is being made.
+* In the Upjet based providers, we are not likely to see a difference in observed state at all because they perform their operations asynchronously.
+A second `Observe()` call directly after the operation is performed would very likely not discover any changes at all.
+* There are concerns that a second `Observe()` call could cause too many calls to the external API and possibly induce rate limiting or throttling.